Law and Genealogy

 There are a few key concepts to be aware of.
 First, private record holders are not under the same responsibility to provide information to the public as government entities are.
 More specifically, they are not bound by freedom of information laws (which is not to say that all information about them is able to be kept secret from the public).
 With private organizations you may need to pay a fee to view their library or wait several weeks before they are able to see you (if they are willing to see you at all).
 With this said, most private entities are responsive to polite inquiries.

-Second, the predominant reason you will be refused access to records is for the sake of privacy.
+Second, the predominant reason you will be denied access to records is for the sake of privacy.
 The best-known example of this in genealogy is the United States Census records.
 There is a 72-year restriction to viewing these records.
-The latest record you can view is the 1930 Census.
-The 1940 Census will not be available for public viewing until 2012.
+The latest record you can view is the 1940 Census.
+The 1950 Census will not be available for public viewing until 2022.
 The law behind this restriction is 44 U.S.C. § 2108(b) which, essentially, codifies an agreement between the Census Bureau and the National Archives (see 36 C.F.R. §1256.4 (a)(3)).

 Lastly, always keep in mind that freedom of information laws are jurisdiction- specific.
 For example, the Freedom of Information Act applies to the federal government and not to Maryland.
 Likewise, the Maryland Public Information Act applies to Maryland and not Virginia.

 1. The Freedom of Information Act (FOIA): 5 U.S.C. § 552